Holiday destinations in Italy

 Italy is one of our favourite countries.
 Not only does it offer beautiful scenery, fabulous food, charming people and historic artworks – there is also tremendous variety, whether you are looking for a family beach holiday, a hike in the country, a romantic city break or a lazy summer in a villa with private pool.
 Here we present our holidays ideas for Italy.

-There are few more romantic destinations than the Italian Lakes.
-With boat trips, beaches and a wide range of hotels, the region offers an excellent and good-value alternative to the Mediterranean in summer.
+For romance you can’t beat the Italian Lakes.
+With boat trips, beaches and a wide range of hotels, the region offers a good-value alternative to the Mediterranean in summer.
 Lake Como, the most popular, has grand lakeside hotels surrounded by mountains, but other options include charming Lake Iseo and stylish Lake Maggiore.

 The region of Le Marche is often neglected in favour of its better known neighbour, Tuscany.
 However, Le Marche is a wonderful region of Italy, rich in Blue Flag beaches, medieval hill towns and historic palaces.
 You can enjoy nights at the opera and Renaissance masterpieces and stay at great-value villas.